microsoft/rnx-kit/ROADMAP.md

 In order to level the playing field, we need one development client for all React Native related needs across all platforms[^1]:

-- Where possible we need to provide a consistent and well-maintained development client that can be downloaded, for instance, from the platform's app store or as a downloadable executable.
+- Where possible, we need to provide a consistent and well-maintained development client that can be downloaded; for instance, from the platform's app store or as a downloadable executable.
 - Where access to the native code or additional dependencies are required, we need to make it effortless to include additional modules and to change React Native versions (in both directions).